20 Best Neighborhoods in Orlando, FL

 - Transit Score: 29

-Situated just east of downtown Orlando, Baldwin Park sits on the site of a former U.S. Navy Center.
+Orlando’s Baldwin Park neighborhood sits on a former U.S. Navy Center just east of downtown.
 It now features a mixed-use community and new apartment buildings.

-This highly walkable neighborhood is desirable for residents looking to ditch the car.
-It’s a great place for walking or bicycling to nearby restaurants.
+This highly walkable neighborhood is desirable for residents looking to ditch their cars, as it’s an excellent place for walking or bicycling to nearby restaurants.
 You can also enjoy concerts, porch sales, and bars.
 The Nest Bar and Osprey Tavern are popular spots.

-Baldwin Park offers plenty for renters looking for upscale amenities.
-Look for modern apartment buildings and new developments.
+Baldwin Park offers plenty for renters looking for upscale amenities, with several modern apartment buildings and new developments to choose from.
 Many are just steps away from your favorite Orlando neighborhood haunts.

 7. Lake Nona